Contributing to Plone

 The log file is usually named

-CHANGELOG.md, and is located at the root of the project.
+CHANGELOG.md, and is located at the root of the package.

-When a project is released with a new version, the release manager runs
+When a package is released with a new version, the release manager runs

 towncrier as part of the release process.

 Because the log file is automatically generated, you should not edit it directly, except to make corrections, such as broken links.

 To create a change log entry or news item, create a file in the

 news directory, located in the root of the package.